Production Ensuring Europe‘s energy supply

 Key to the Tampen area

 Snorre is an oil field in the Tampen region of the northern North Sea.
 Wintershall Dea has an 8.57% stake in the field.
 The Snorre field consists of several large fault blocks.
 The reservoir consists of sandstone from the Statfjord and Lunde formations in the Early Jurassic stratum and the Triassic strata.
 The reservoir is at a depth of between 2,000 and 2,700 metres.
+In December 2020 the Snorre Expansion Project came on stream, adding almost 200 million barrels of recoverable oil reserves to the field.

 Offshore Pioneer in The Barents Sea